 Being a rare native Nashvillian these days I feel like I should be featured on a commemorative bandana or guitar pick or something.
 You can’t go a weekend in spring without a festival or five in Nashville.
 Growing up in Middle Tennessee there were certain events or activities that just signaled spring.
-I’m sharing 7 old school ways to celebrate spring in Nashville with your family today on my blog that may spark some ideas for new spring traditions.
+I’m sharing 7 old school ways to celebrate spring in Nashville with your family today.

 7 Family Friendly Ways to Celebrate Spring in Nashville